tibjs/commons/packages/testlab/README.md

   - stubs: functions (spies) with pre-programmed behavior
   - mocks: fake methods (like spies) with pre-programmed behavior (like stubs) as well as pre-programmed expectations
-- Helpers for creating `supertest` clients for LoopBack applications
+- Helpers for creating `supertest` clients for Tib applications
 - HTTP request/response stubs for writing tests without a listening HTTP server
 - Swagger/OpenAPI spec validation
 - Test sandbox